krisaalstad/EnSnoRe_minimal/README.md

 Feel free to then compare the results generated in Simulation/result_20XX.mat to the independent ASO validation data stored in the Validation/Gridded_Val directory.

-References: Aalstad, K. et al. (2020): Snow reanalysis using multiple optical satellite constellations, Submitted to Hydrology and Earth System Sciences.
+References: Aalstad, K. et al. (2020): Snow reanalysis using multiple optical satellite constellations, About to be submitted.

 N.B.
 I have only included the processed land-cover, DEM, satellite, and ASO data.
 The raw data is not included since it is too large to store on github.
 Furthermore, to keep the code base manageable I have not included some of the pre-processing scripts for the land-cover, DEM, satellite, AVIRIS, and ASO data.
 However, if you are interested in these steps feel free to get in touch with me.